Reviews You Can Rely On

 Why Trust GearLab

 Aside from testing gear, Review Editor Kyle Hameister's main thing is Industrial Design.
 From building prototypes in his shop in Colorado to (sometimes literally) running around on product installs, his day-to-day is wonderfully diverse, and a well-chosen pocket knife is a necessary tool of the trade.
-As our resident product design expert, Kyle also leads up the testing in our multi-tools review and provides writing to our robot vacuums and 3D printers lineups over at our sister site, Tech Gear Lab.
+As our resident product design expert, Kyle also leads up the testing in our multi-tools review and contributes to our robot vacuums and 3D printers lineups (among others) over at our sister site, Tech Gear Lab.

 He builds upon the testing experience of Senior Review Editors Jediah Porter and Jeff Dobronyi who both work as certified IFMGA/American Mountain Guides.
 Professional mountain guiding changes with the seasons: backcountry skiing and ice climbing during the winter, ski mountaineering in the spring, alpine climbing in the summer, and rock climbing in the fall.
 This variable line of work requires having the right tool for the job, which always includes a solid pocket knife.